MicrosoftDocs/azure-reference-other/studio-module-reference/anomaly-detection.md

 ---
-title: Anomaly Detection | Microsoft Docs
+title: "Anomaly Detection | Microsoft Docs"
-description: Learn about the modules you can use for anomaly detection in Azure Machine Learning.
+description: "Learn about the modules you can use for anomaly detection in Azure Machine Learning."
 titleSuffix: "Azure Machine Learning Studio" ms.custom: "" ms.date: 01/11/2018